Xanex-JS/MayorSystem/readme.md

 Due to me enabling escrow there's no way around this.

-Some Configuration options are detailed in the Config.lua if you wish to modify it some more.
+The Config.Lua will show more options you can enable/disable

 # Discord Logging